zetanumbers/posts/myosotis.md

 there's no general way to know if your program hangs up or completes.<sup id="cite_ref-3">[\[3\]](#cite_note-3)</sup>

+On the topic of abort, it shouldn't be considered an end to any lifetime, since otherwise abort and even spontaious termination of a program like SIGTERM becomes unsafe.

 To move forward let's determine required conditions for drop guarantee.
 Drop is only ever run on owned values, so for a drop to run on a value, **the value should preserve transitive ownership of it by a function stack/local values**.
-If you familiar with [tracing garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)#Tracing) this is similar to it, so that the required alive value should be traceable from function stack.
-Also **the value has to not own itself or be owned by something that would own itself**, at least before the end of its bounding lifetime, otherwise drop would not be called.
+If you familiar with [tracing garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)#Tracing) this is similar to it, so that the required alive value should be traceable from function stack. **The value has to not own itself or be owned by something that would own itself**, at least before the end of its bounding lifetime, otherwise drop would not be called.
+Last statement could be simplified, given that **owner of a value must also satisfy these requirements**, leaving us with just "the value has to not own itself" part.
+Also reminding you that `'static` values can be moved into static context like static variables, which lifetime exceedes lifetime of a program's execution itself, so consider that analogous to calling `std::process::abort()` before `'static` ends.

 ## Trivial implementation